kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

    2. Controller looks up corresponding Bucket
    3. If Bucket does not exist, Controller creates intermediate Bucket resource with these details:
       1. Bucket.name is `bc-`+`<BucketClaim.UID>` (safe if multiple controllers active)
-      2. BucketClass name is set on the Bucket
-      3. BucketClaim and BucketClass parameters are copied to Bucket (needed for deletion/modification)
+      2. BucketClass parameters are copied to Bucket (needed for deletion/modification)
-      4. Full BucketClaim reference info (with UID) is set on intermediate Bucket spec (Bucket is bound to claim)
+      3. Full BucketClaim reference info (with UID) is set on intermediate Bucket spec (Bucket is bound to claim)
    4. Controller fills in BucketClaim status to point to intermediate Bucket (claim is now bound to Bucket)
    5. Controller waits for the intermediate Bucket to be reconciled by COSI sidecar
 4. COSI Sidecar detects intermediate Bucket resource